 (a): Discount rate (SEIR).
+The discount rate used to measure the TPL at June 30, 2017 was 7.50 percent.
 The discount rate used to measure the TPL at June 30, 2016 was 8.00 percent.
-There was no change in the SEIR since the Prior Measurement Date.

 (b): Projected cash flows.
 The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Nebraska will be made at the current contribution rates as set out in state statute: